coletl/tidy_intro/README.md

 To learn more about the tidyverse, check out the lessons and exercises in [R for Data Science](http://r4ds.had.co.nz/index.html).

 ## Lessons
 These materials are designed to supplement an introductory Data Analysis course taught in NYU Abu Dhabi's political science program.
 They assume a basic understanding of R and some familiarity with its data structures, particularly data frames.
-Examples will also try to introduce (social science) data terminology to help readers to search for more information on these topics.
+Examples will also try to introduce (social science) data terminology to help readers looking for more information on these topics.

 To follow along with the lessons, clone or download the [GitHub repository](https://github.com/coletl/tidy_intro) and open `tidy_intro.Rproj` in RStudio.
 You'll be able to view a lesson by opening an `.html` file in any web browser, and you can run the code in its corresponding `.Rmd` file.